-Human Life Review’s editor lives out the principles her journal espouses.
+Human Life Review's editor lives by her journal's principles.

-NEW YORK — When Maria Maffucci signed on for the pro-life movement as a teenager, she had no idea how personal her stand for life would become.
+NEW YORK — When Maria Maffucci got involved with the pro-life movement as a teenager, she had no idea how personal her stand for life would become.

 Today, in a culture that encourages abortion for babies with prenatal imperfections and increasingly treats elderly patients as a burden, she is raising a special-needs child and helping to care for her 80-year-old mother, who is recovering from a series of cancer surgeries.